borekr/chef-roshi/README.md

 ### Cookbooks

-- `toaster` - roshi needs toaster to brown your bagel.
+- `redisio` - used to install Redis
+- `tar` - used to download Roshi from the repository and unpack

 ## Attributes

-TODO: List your cookbook attributes here.

-e.g.
 ### roshi::default

 <table>